NOAH Compendium

 Shelf life

-Shelf-life after first opening the container: 6 months.
+Shelf life after first opening the immediate packaging: 6 months.

 Special precautions for storage